Rosacea Skincare Guide: Causes, Triggers & Best Products

 Why Rosacea Happens

-Rosacea is multifactorial, which means there is not one single cause.
+Rosacea is multifactorial — there is not one single cause.
 Most patients experience a combination of vascular reactivity, inflammation, trigger sensitivity, barrier dysfunction, and in some cases microbiome-related aggravation.

 The 4 Core Drivers